A Stockholm Syndrome Drives a Political Crises

-There’s an ache in the pit of my stomach; I’m about to challenge a US ambassador with access to the most powerful man on earth and his secretary of state, the woman who runs our foreign policy and is Wintour’s direct report.
+I’m feeling nauseous, about to challenge a US ambassador with access to the most powerful man on earth and his secretary of state, the woman who runs our foreign policy and is Wintour’s direct report.
 I’m not nervous being with those in authority, I’ve been with ambassadors before, but this time it’s different—this is personal.
 We’re talking about their only child, a seventeen-year-old girl, the daughter of a senior diplomat; she has the experience and training of a girl twice her age but still a teenager.

 I go on.
 “We’re the same, you and me.”
 Holy shit, did I say that.
 “We both want peace and prosperity for ourselves and our families.
 My parents escaped the Muslim world for that reason; I want my life and my service to be a beacon of hope for Muslims.
 I’m not a carpetbagging Pakistani with an American spoon in his mouth.

 Muslims around the world are subject to humiliation, that ugly emotion that destroys pride, humiliates and leads people to extremes.
 To be humiliated is to be debased, the West doesn’t understand this, their view of the Muslim world is cursory and self-dealing.
 The good books, yours and mine, tells us the same thing: ‘Don’t judge a man until you’ve walked a mile in his shoes.’
 For most Americans to understand Muslims, they’d need several miles.”

 He smiles at this.
 Oh shit, there I go again, pushing the envelope.
 Will Wintour be offended by an E-7 telling a PhD how things go down in Muslim-American relations?